fsn-dev/fsn-rpc-api/README.md

 ## JavaScript API

-To talk to an ethereum node from inside a JavaScript application use the [web3.js](https://github.com/ethereum/web3.js) library, which gives a convenient interface for the RPC methods.
+To talk to an fusion node from inside a JavaScript application use the [web3.js](https://github.com/ethereum/web3.js) library, which gives a convenient interface for the RPC methods.
-See the [JavaScript API](https://fusionapi.readthedocs.io/) for more.
+FUSION's extended JavaScript API, See the [JavaScript API](https://fusionapi.readthedocs.io/) for more.

 ## JSON-RPC Endpoint